 - Enrollment in Dissertation II during Fall and Spring semesters of the fellowship year.

 University Fellowship recipients receive a doctoral level service appointment for Fall semester and a non-service University Fellowship appointment for Spring semester.
 Recipients also receive a certificate of recognition.

 Nomination and Selection:

 - Students must be nominated by their program/department.
-Graduate coordinators will submit all nominations to the Division of Graduate Studies.
+Graduate coordinators should submit all nominations to Tiffany Lewis at firstname.lastname@example.org.

 - Nominations are due by February 15.
 Late nominations will not be accepted.

 - All nominees are reviewed by a committee comprised of faculty representing various ranks and disciplines.
 Recipients are selected by the Dean of Graduate Studies.

 - For questions, please contact Tiffany Lewis at email@example.com.